VirtusLab/akka-serialization-helper/docs/blog-post.md

 ```

 There **will not be exceptions** during serialization but, during deserialization, Jackson will create
-another `Tick` object instead of restoring the `object Tick`'s underlying singleton.
+another instance of `object Tick`'s underlying class instead of restoring the `object Tick`'s underlying singleton.
 So, deserialization will end up very bad...

 ```scala
 actorRef !
 Tick